 Buyer personas will help you understand your customers better.
 The relevant customer information will empower you to target the right people at the right time with the right message.

-Your products appeal to certain groups of people and buyer personas define these customer segments to make your marketing much more targeted.
+Your products appeal to certain groups of people, and buyer personas define these customer segments to make your marketing much more targeted.
 You don’t want to spend your marketing dollars promoting your products to people who have no interest in buying them, and buyer personas prevent this from happening.
-Buyer personas specify the people you should be targeting, the marketing channels that will help you connect with them, and the messages they want to hear.
+Buyer personas specify the people you should target, the marketing channels to help you connect with them, and the messages they want to hear.

 As a brand, you also need buyer personas to establish your credibility.
-Customers buy from brands they trust, and by taking the time to understand them, it shows that you care about your customers, which will encourage them to engage further with your company.
+Customers buy from brands they trust, and taking the time to understand them shows that you care about your customers, which will encourage them to engage further with your company.
 Customer persona information will empower you to connect with potential customers in a relevant and contextual manner, thus gaining their trust and confidence.

-Buyer personas will also help you tailor your messages, products, services, and business as a whole to meet your customers’ needs.
-A keen understanding of your customers’ characteristics will guide you on how to craft your marketing messages to connect with your users effectively and design your products to encourage uptake.
+Buyer personas will also help you tailor your messages, products, services, and business to meet your customers’ needs.
+A keen understanding of your customers’ characteristics will guide you on crafting your marketing messages to connect with your users effectively and design your products to encourage uptake.